Meatless breakfast on Good Friday

 It will add a lot more balanced information to the Couchsurfing idea if we also present the aspects and advantages of hosting.
 As a New Member Welcome greeter I have to scroll down very deeply past the travelling or non-hosting member until I can find a host.
 Then I'm disappointed again because even these people are preparing for their next big trip.
 What actions can we take to improve this imbalance between hosts and couch seeker?

-How can we improve the host-surfer ratio?
+How can we improve host-surfer ratio?

 Many new signups have empty profiles, do not host or are still on travels; very few new hosts are in sight.
 This can be very discouraging for hosts and travellers alike.